Approach

 What This Means for Financial Services

-AI-Powered Due Diligence Is No Longer Hypothetical
+AI-Powered Due Diligence Isn't Hypothetical Anymore

 Model Selection Is a Strategic Decision

-Cost Is Not a Proxy for Quality
+Cost Isn't a Proxy for Quality

 The Retrieval Gap Is the Real Bottleneck